Qendolin/ptvc24-ascent/README.md

 ## Controls

 Click to focus the window.
 Escape to release the focus.
-WASD to fly horizontally.
-Space & Ctrl to fly vertically.
-Shift to speed up.
 Use mouse to look.

 | Key          | Action            |